cathy-guarino/portable/README.md

 # News App

+## Progress Update

+This is an implementation of the News Application brief.

+The application has been built with Javascript, React and Redux on the frontend, and Node and Express on the backend.

+### Features Included

+- **Search** - The Guardian content API is queried to bring back article results.
+Searches are submitted as the user types.
+- **Result display** - Clicking on a result will display the full article.
+- **Wrapped API** - The server includes a basic wrapping of the Guardian endpoints.
+- **Result caching** - Duplicate requests to do not result in running multiple identical API requests.

+### Features Not Included

+Due to limited time constraints, the following features are not currently included in the application.
+They have however been considered in the design such that they can be integrated easily.

+- **Results grouping** - The brief suggested that results should be grouped by their section.
+Currently the section name is displayed with each result, but results are not organised or displayed with others in their section.
+- **Pinning** - the pinning feature is not included.

+### Limitations

+There are a few pieces of functionality that would be typical to expect in an app like this, even though they were not mentioned in the brief.
+The following items would have been implemented if more time was available:

+- **Results pagination** - The app currently brings back 10 results per search.
+Future development should integrate support for a pagination mechanism whereby more results can be requested either automatically by the client (eg as an infinite scroll mechanism) or manually by the user (eg through pagination or 'next' buttons).
+- **Routing** - currently this is a single page app with no client side routing.
+This means that the view history is not recorded in the browser and the browser back button cannot be used.
+- **Search Debouncing** - It is not efficient to initiate a full search request on every keypress by the user.
+The search function should implement debouncing so that the search is only submitted when the user pauses briefly.
+- **Robust error handling and testing** -  This is a big one!
+Due to time constraints error handling and testing has not been included.
+This would be critical to focus on with any further development.
+- **Visual design** - Focus has not been put on the visual design of the app.
+- **Empty states** - For better user experience, messages should be shown when no results are available for a search, along with an easy means to reset the search

 ## Intro

 This code activity is a way for you to show us your development skills -